monkstone/monkstone.github.com/_posts/2017-04-21-glcapture.md

 ### GLVideo the future video library for processing

 This library uses GStreamer-1.0 (and hence possibility of hardware acceleration).
-First you need to make sure you can use library on vanilla processing, for Archlinux this may need a re-compile see https://github.com/monkstone/processing-glvideo.
-Here is simple video capture sketch that ouputs the available camera/s and the possible settings.
+First you need to make sure you can use the library on vanilla processing, for Archlinux this may need a re-compile see [my fork](https://github.com/monkstone/processing-glvideo).
+Here is a simple video capture sketch that outputs the available camera/s and the possible settings.

 NB: The glvideo library is still somewhat experimental and the interface may well change.